jmswaney/thesis/source/09_introduction.md

 single brain and be arguably as profound as the original drawings from Ramón y Cajal.

-## Trends toward more complex brain models in neuroscience
+## Trends toward more complex brain models

-In neuroscience, researchers often use model systems as a proxy for the human brain, and each brain model has its own set of advantages and disadvantages in a given biological context.
+In neuroscience, researchers often use model systems as proxies for the human brain, and each brain model has its own set of advantages and disadvantages in a given biological context.
 Researchers typically use brain models that have been previously demonstrated to be useful to study the neurological phenomena or complex phenotypes of interest.
-This is because validating new biological models of the brain is quite difficult, and it is often unclear how well new models approximate what occurs in humans.
+This is because validating new biological models of the brain is quite difficult, and it is even often unclear how well established models approximate what occurs in humans.

+Some of the simplest models of the brain are 2D cell cultures of human neurons [@Gordon2013].
+These models allow easy access for monitoring the entire culture system throughout experimentation.
+Such 2D cell cultures have been widely adopted for drug screening purposes due to their high-throughput and scalability [@Sharma2012].
+However, lead compounds identified in primary cell drug screens often do not succeed in clinical trials, suggesting that there is more to the biological story than what 2D cell cultures are telling us [@Hefti2008].

 By far the most commonly used brain model used in experimental neuroscience research is the mouse brain [@Ellenbroek2016].
 Due to its low cost, amenability